yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to **close a budget.**

-By closing a budget, the application switches from displaying expenditures to displaying all budgets in NUSave.
+By closing a budget, you will now be directed to the main page view.

-Once a budget is closed, the commands that are applicable to adding, deleting or editing a budget will now be recognised as a command.

 Format: `close`

-✏️ Example:
+✏ Example:

 `close`